 - Constant supervision and inputs required to ‘guide’ the learning process

-To create true ‘Strong AI’, one needs to begin with simple building blocks, that come together to form increasingly more complex structures.
-And, the learning process needs to be autonomous, in order to reduce complexity and time to intelligence.
+To create true ‘Strong AI’, one needs to begin with simple building blocks that come together to form increasingly more complex structures.
+And, the learning process needs to be autonomous, in order to reduce complexity and time to derive intelligence.

 Creation of String Complex

-Consider a brand new machine where we have all the sensors (data collection units) integrated into a centralized platform (just like the human brain), but yet to capture data (blank slate).
+Consider a brand new machine wherein we have all the sensors (data collection units) integrated into a centralized platform (just like the human brain), but is yet to capture data (blank slate).
 As it starts recording inputs, it should start to organize data and exhibit intelligence, just like humans.

 These unit strings created from various inputs are tagged together based on their timestamp.
 This allows the machine to group strings that fired (recorded) together to form a string complex.